Now live! RTHM Direct – simplified medication access for Long COVID, ME/CFS and related conditions. Check it out

-The idea behind a COVID kit is to have the necessary medications and supplements to address the SARS-CoV-2 virus if or when you test positive.
+The idea behind an Emergency Kit is to have the necessary medications and supplements to address the SARS-CoV-2 virus, flu virus and RSV if or when you test positive.
 Once positive, you may not be feeling well, so having these items ahead of time is important.

 RTHM has created this recommended kit based on the experience of Co-Founder Dr. Jennifer Curtin and on literature, clinician experience, and the different theories of Long COVID derived from existing research, such as microclots and platelet activation, viral persistence, and autoimmunity.